-What is the Expanded Food and Nutrition Program?
+What is the Expanded Food and Nutrition Education Program?

 EFNEP's mission is to assist low-resource families in making simple behavior eating habits.
 EFNEP nutrition assistants help families improve skills and increase knowledge of basic nutrition, food preparation, food budget management and food safety.
 Classes are offered in a variety of settings including homes, schools, food pantries clinics and libraries.
 EFNEP answers questions about how to Eat Smart and Move More.